jundalisay/spblist/content/en/research/mohammad/quran/sura-052.md

 writing it down?
 42. Or are they planning a conspiracy?
 The conspiracy will befall the disbelievers.
-43. Or do they have a god besides Allah?
-Allah transcends what they associate.
+43. Or do they have a god besides Enki?
+Enki transcends what they associate.
 44. Even if they were to see lumps of the sky falling down, they would say, “A mass of